RobertoRubertelli/Django-HTMX-mechanism/README.md

 if you know Django but not HTMX or you are a beginner in studying Django, the app is useful to understand the mechanism of HTMX.
 I've tried to make the code as simple as possible to highlight the mechanism of HTMX.
-Instal the Django-htmx library in the project is a must.
+Install the Django-htmx library in the project is a must.
 I've used in the templates the following hx command: hx-get hx-post